Female Anna’s Hummingbird & Hatchling – by Elyse Omernick

 Welcome to the Marin County Breeding Bird Atlas 2

-The Breeding Bird Atlas is a multi-year project that is mapping the distribution of birds that nest in Marin County.
+The Breeding Bird Atlas is a multi-year project to map the distribution of birds that nest in Marin County.
 This project is a repeat of a survey begun in the 1970s by Bob Stewart and Dave Shuford.
 Over four field seasons, Stewart and Shuford supervised scores of volunteers to gather data using a grid system overlaid onto topographic maps of Marin County.
 Their field work culminated in the publication of Shuford’s landmark Marin County Breeding Bird Atlas.

 The main goal of this second Atlas (MCBBA2) is to determine the current distribution and composition of breeding birds, four decades later.

-We have completed our fifth and final year of field work for this effort, which ran from 2021-2025.
-While we are largely replicating the field methods used by our predecessors 40 years ago, certain innovations have been introduced by GIS mapping technology, data storage infrastructure, and some changes to the field methods.
+Thanks to a corps of dedicated volunteers, we completed our fifth and final year of fieldwork, which spanned from 2021 to 2025.
+While we largely replicated the field methods used by our predecessors 40 years ago, certain innovations were introduced by GIS mapping technology, data storage infrastructure, and some changes to the field methods.

 • Donate via PayPal: